Samuel E. Perry

 Samuel Perry (born October 30, 1969) is Associate Professor of East Asian Studies at Brown University.
 Having grown up on the East Side of Providence, RI, and attended Moses Brown and Classical High School, he went on to study at Brown University and the University of Chicago.
 Now a specialist on Japanese and Korean history, culture and literature, he is the author of several books on leftist cultures of activism around the globe, including Recasting Red Culture in Proletarian Japan: Childhood, Korea, and the Historical Avant-garde.
 He is also the translator of Kang Kyŏng-ae 강경애's novel From Wŏnso Pond as well as a collection of stories Five Faces of Feminism by Ineko Sata 佐多稲子, aided by a 2013 National Endowment for the Arts Translation Fellowship.

-Perry's latest book, an anthology of Queer Korean literature, will be published by the Modern Language Association later this year in both Korean and English under the title "A Century of Queer Korean Literature".
+Perry's latest books, anthologies of Queer Korean literature, were published in 2023 by the Modern Language Association in Korean and English versions under the titles A Century of Queer Korean Fiction and 한국의 퀴어 문학: 한 세기.
+He is now working on a book called "Bad Gays: Japan" which explores the intersections of queerness and colonialism in 20th century Japan.
 Another forthcoming book manuscript is a cultural history of the Korean War in Japan, a book he began writing in 2016 while on an ACLS Fellowship at CRASSH at the University of Cambridge.
+This book will retell a story of cultural production during the Korean War, which involves the experiences of communist party activists, Japan-resident Koreans, "returnees" from the colonies, former soldiers and sex workers.

 According to his Brown University webpage, Perry is "interested in the role culture plays in political change"; his academic work "aligns itself with a body of scholarship that has reassessed activist formations around the world, and seeks to understand the strategies by which marginalized people have contested dominant cultures."
+A full list of his publications is available on his website.
+His most recent research in this area has brought him into conversation about cultural and political connections between Japan, South Korea and Vietnam, where he recently attended Vietnamese language school while on sabbatical.